ajaykumar8099/company-assessment-saleAssists/README.md

 The app must have the following functionalities

 - When Page is Opened, then make an API Call using axios.get method
-- update the state using useState of method with responseData to feedackData, pass this feedackData to FeedbackItem Component
+- maintain the data in react state. update the state using useState of method with feedackData to responseData, pass this feedackData to FeedbackItem Component
 - The `FeedbackItem` component receives the `feedackDetails` as a prop.
 It consists of the following properties
 - in additionally used react-loader-spinner to show loading while api is fetching